syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-xamarin.md

   </tr>
 </table>

-9.Compile and execute the application.
+Compile and execute the application.

 The output of the above code example will generate the below PowerPoint slide.